smurugesanvg/CoronaGo/README.md

 ## Installation

 ##### Frontend
-Run `npm install`\n
+Run `npm install`
 Run `npm run hmr` &rarr; this will run the app in Hot Module Replacement mode.
 Configure the port number in `package.json` file.
 Default Port is 4202
 Run `ng build` or `ng build --prod`.
 Then copy the files in `dist` folder and paste it in the `Webcontent` folder in the backend

 ##### Backend